Virginia DMV opening up more customer service centers next week

-WAYNESBORO, Va.
-(WHSV) — As the Virginia Department of Motor Vehicles (DMV) continues gradually reopening across Virginia, several more customer service centers, including in the Shenandoah Valley, will be opening back up next week.
+As the Virginia Department of Motor Vehicles (DMV) continues gradually reopening across Virginia, several more customer service centers, including in the Shenandoah Valley, will be opening back up next week.

 Starting on June 15, the DMV will reopen the following four locations in the same way the rest of the DMV centers are running: by appointment only and for specific services that can only be conducted in-person.